 For Reception and Year 6 children, there is a clear link between obesity and deprivation, with the most deprived areas having the highest prevalence of obesity.
 Postcode information from the participating children is used to obtain the IMD (Index of Multiple Deprivation) decile, which shows that there is a strong statistical correlation between both.
 Deprivation is an indicator for obesity and yet obesity exists across the social spectrum.
 Consequently, it is worth considering the other covariates which lead to the disproportionate levels of obesity in more deprived communities.
-Covariates such as vegetables consumption .
+Covariates such as fuel poverty preventing cooking and consuming vegetables31.